-Harvard-Lee Branch will be temporarily closed for renovations beginning April 15.
+Harvard-Lee Branch will re-open on June 14, with a community celebration on June 16.
 For more information and to locate your closest available branch, please visit CLEforgood.cpl.org/Communities.

 16918 Harvard Avenue